Undergraduate Courses

 SIE 377: Software for Engineers

-Rapid prototyping of decision support systems using VBA and Python with Excel and external packages to solve for optimization, build models and simulations, and create scheduling and forecasting tools.
-Decision support system types include financial, supply chain, product portfolio and facility location and operations.
+Rapid prototyping of decision support systems using Visual Basic for Applications (VBA) and Excel.
+Use of VBA, Excel, and external packages to solve optimization problems, to perform simulations, and to perform forecasting.
+Rapid design and implementation of decision support systems for financial, supply chain, and facility location problems.

 SIE 383: Integrated Manufacturing Systems